henrik/bookmarks_bar_keyboard_shortcuts/README.markdown

 ## TODO:

-* Show number in bookmarks bar when pressing Ctrl.
+* Show number in bookmarks bar when pressing Ctrl?
 * Configurable modifier?
 * Support opening in new tab?
 * Support more than 10 items?